medavox/tuki-nuwa/text/1_building_blocks/Phonology.md

 The alphabet and sound inventory of Tokaja is:

 ```
-a e i j k l m n o p s t u
+a e i j k l m n o p s t u v
 ```
-Each letter makes only one sound, but there is some leeway in to how to pronounce that sound.
+Each letter makes only one sound.
+There is some flexibility in to how to pronounce that sound.

-These letters have been picked because their sounds all occur (in some form) in all of the world's most widely-spoken languages.
+These letters/sounds have been picked because their sounds all occur (in some form) in the world's most widely-spoken languages.

-You may not speak a language *at home* with all these sounds in, but you might use one regularly (at work, in school etc) that does.
+You may not speak a language *at home* with all these sounds in, but you are probably use one regularly (at work, in school etc) that does.

 Phonology
 =========